 Open the Terminal tool window

-Start a new session
+Start a new local session

-Rename a tab
+Rename terminal tab

 Right-click the tab and select Rename Session from the context menu.